rtanchak/fullstack-newsletter-app/README.md

 ## API Documentation

 The API documentation is available at `/api/docs` when the application is running.
-It provides a comprehensive overview of all available endpoints, request/response schemas, and authentication requirements.

 ### Key Endpoints